cscorley/bevy_ggrs_rapier_example/README.md

-This is my quest to get GGRS and Rapier to work together in the Bevy engine.
+This is my quest to get GGRS and Rapier to work together in the Bevy engine, using the plugins.

 Is it perfect?
 No. But is well-written?
 Also no.